peteroupc/peteroupc.github.io/bernoulli.md

 _Proof._ This proof of correctness takes advantage of Huber's "fundamental theorem of perfect simulation" (Huber 2019)<sup>[**(41)**](#Note41)</sup>.
 Using Huber's theorem requires proving two things:

-- First, we note that the algorithm clearly halts almost surely, since step 1 will stop the algorithm if it reaches the last coefficient, and step 2 always gives a chance that the algorithm will return a value, even if it's called recursively or the number of coefficients is infinite.
+- First, we note that the algorithm clearly finishes with probability 1, since step 1 will stop the algorithm if it reaches the last coefficient, and step 2 always gives a chance that the algorithm will return a value, even if it's called recursively or the number of coefficients is infinite.
 Thus, the chance the algorithm has to be called recursively or with more iterations shrinks and shrinks as the algorithm does more recursions and iterations.
 - Second, we show the algorithm is locally correct when the recursive call in the loop is replaced with an oracle that simulates the correct "continued sub-logarithm".
 If step 1 reaches the last coefficient, the algorithm obviously passes with the correct probability.
 Otherwise, we will be simulating the probability (1 / 2<sup>_c_\[_i_\]</sup>) / (1 + _x_), where _x_ is the "continued sub-logarithm" and will be at most 1 by construction.
 Step 2 defines a loop that divides the probability space into three pieces: the first piece takes up one half, the second piece (in the second substep) takes up a portion of the other half (which here is equal to _x_/2), and the last piece is the "rejection piece" that reruns the loop.
 Since this loop changes no variables that affect later iterations, each iteration acts like an acceptance/rejection algorithm already proved to be a perfect simulator by Huber.
 The algorithm will pass at the first substep with probability _p_ = (1 / 2<sup>_c_\[_i_\]</sup>) / 2 and fail either at the first substep of the loop with probability _f1_ = (1 &minus; 1 / 2<sup>_c_\[_i_\]</sup>) / 2, or at the second substep with probability _f2_ = _x_/2 (all these probabilities are relative to the whole iteration).
 Finally, dividing the passes by the sum of passes and fails (_p_ / (_p_ + _f1_ + _f2_)) leads to (1 / 2<sup>_c_\[_i_\]</sup>) / (1 + _x_), which is the probability we wanted.

 Since both conditions of Huber's theorem are satisfied, this completes the proof. &#x25a1;